 - 2nd Bankruptcy – 24 months if you don’t have any surplus income and 36 months if you do.

 Part of your responsibility while in bankruptcy is keeping your trustee informed of your income.
 You will be obligated to submit income statements on a regular basis so that your income can be tracked.
 If you earn over a certain amount, you may have to pay surplus income.

 The government establishes limits on how much bankrupt consumers are allowed to earn before they are charged surplus income.
 These limits are based on household size, so the more children are in a household, the higher the limit will be.
 That’s because the government wants to ensure that families are still able to maintain their lifestyle and pay their associated expenses, particularly childcare.

 Surplus income is dependent on your net income, minus certain monthly expenses, such as child care, expenses associated with a medical condition, and penalties imposed by the court.
-Once that amount is determined, you will need to pay 50% of that amount in the form of surplus income payments.
+Once that amount is determined, anything you earn beyond that threshold is then considered surplus income.
+You will need to pay 50% of that amount in the form of surplus income payments.

 When it comes to bankruptcy, taxes work a bit differently.
 Your licensed insolvency trustee will provide you with any pertinent details that are applicable to you.
 For instance, any tax refunds or HST credits that you would typically get while bankrupt will go to your bankrupt estate.

 If you happen to come upon a lump sum of money, whether by winning the lottery, receiving an inheritance, or winning a court settlement, you will probably lose that money too.
 Such loss of money could be considered some form of bankruptcy payment.